 - Coat corned beef with mustard and spice paste on both sides.

-- Cover pan with heavy duty aluminum foil and put back in the smoker for another 3 hours.
+- Cover the pan with heavy duty aluminum foil and put the corned beef back in the smoker for another 3 hours.

-- Remove from the smoker and rest for 15-30 minutes.
+- Remove from the smoker and rest for 15-30 minutes before slicing.

 - Carve against the grain and serve.

 Notes: During the last three hours of cooking you can also cook a head of cabbage in the smoker.
 Refer to recipehttps://betwixtandcuisine.com/2019/03/23/smoked-cabbage-with-siracha/ for this option.